 Not all processing of personal information requires consent under the GDPR.
 Selling personal information, however, is very unlikely to be justifiable on any legal basis other than consent.

 The GDPR is well-known for its potentially brutal fines.
-The CCPA may not go quite as far, but it does introduce some much tougher penalties than other privacy laws in the US.
+The CCPA (CPRA)A may not go quite as far, but it does introduce some much tougher penalties than other privacy laws in the United States.

 - Penalties issued via civil cases brought by the Attorney General: